mycelial/mycelite/README.md

 ### Why aren't more developers creating local-first applications?

-Actual budget is a good example of a local-first application, but it wasn't very easy to build.
-The Authors had to write a bunch of synchronization-related code, that implements and uses [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), and this start-from-scratch approach just isn't practical for most situations.
+Actual Budget is a good example of a local-first application, but it wasn't very easy to build.
+The authors had to write a bunch of synchronization-related code, that implements and uses [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), and this start-from-scratch approach just isn't practical for most situations.
-Building local first applications today is too difficult, but we're going to change that.
+Building local-first applications today is too difficult, but we're going to change that.

 ## Quickstart